-Methods Perioral hypersensitivity was assessed before and after splint placement with the orofacial pain assay.
-Rats were trained to access a 5% sucrose solution via a window in the side of the cage.
+sucrose solution via a window in the side of the cage.
 Cumulative contact time (CT) with the sucrose sipper tube was determined for each 10 min training and subsequent testing session.
 For testing, 18-pin wire arrays were placed in the window to provide bi-lateral mechanical stimulation of the face when the sucrose solution was accessed.
 Baseline data were collected 4 days before, 1 day after, and then once per week after splint placement.
-Splints consisted of dental resin poured to about 1 mm in thickness, which were applied unilaterally to the right maxillary molars.
+Splints consisted of dental resin poured to about 1 mm in thickness, which were applied unilaterally to he right maxillary molars.

 Results Increase in CT was observed during training, which plateaued by day three.
-CT was significantly decreased when mechanical stimulation was added (by $80\% \pm 11\%$, p < 0.05).
-CT was decreased further still following splint placement (by $58\% \pm 16\%$, p < 0.05).
+CT was significantly decreased when mechanical stimulation was added (by $80\% \pm 11\%$ , p < 0.05).
+CT was decreased further still following splint placement (by 58% ± 16%, p < 0.05).